This roasted edamame with wasabi and honey is a perfect low-carb snack or side dish. It’s a little sweet, a tiny bit spicy, and so easy to make!

 You can enjoy right away, or allow them to cool and become even crunchier.
 This edamame is great for snacking, as a side dish for any Asian-inspired dishes, or even as a salad topper!

-Is edamame good for diabetics?
+Is edamame good for people with diabetes?

 Because edamame has a low glycemic index, it’s a great option for anyone with diabetes.
 It’s also a good source of fiber, potassium, and other nutrients!